Registration closure and late admissions

 We can't promise an affirmative answer, but we will promise a thoughtful and prayerful review and response.

 Lake Pointe's educational ministry is based upon a high level of parent involvement and student engagement.
-Experience has taught us that when families come late to the process, they are not ultimately served well and the students arrive at a disadvantage.
-The early summer registration cut-off helps to protect families by ensuring they receive essential support before starting later at the academy.
+When families come late to the process, they are not ultimately served well, and the students arrive at a disadvantage.
+The early cut-off helps protect families by ensuring they receive essential training and support -- and the best possible experience at the academy.

-We can’t explain why, exactly, but when we follow our cautious admissions process well, peace and pleasant fruit is more likely for everyone.
-Consequently, when we allow short cuts, we tend to wind up with dissatisfaction and frustration, and a lot more effort, in families and the teachers who serve them.
+We can’t fully explain why, but when we follow our cautious admissions process well, peace and pleasant fruit is more likely for everyone, especially you the parent.
+Consequently, when we allow shortcuts, we tend to wind up with dissatisfaction and frustration, and a lot more effort, in families and the teachers who serve them.

 - Lake Pointe starts earlier than most area schools

-The earlier beginning moves every other deadline forward.
+The early August beginning moves every other deadline forward.

 - Parent and student training

-Our program requires significant training for many grade levels and courses, which must be scheduled and completed in early to mid July.
+Our program requires significant training for many grade levels and courses, which must be scheduled and completed earlier

 - Summer academic work

 Depending upon the grade level, students have assigned math exercises and summer reading to do.
-Starting in July can put undo pressure on the student, or encourage instances in which the preparation is not completed well.
+Registering later can put undo pressure on the student, or encourage instances in which the preparation is not completed well.

-- July preparations produce fruit in August through May
+- July faculty / staff planning and training produces fruit in August through May

-- Ending registration is an exercise in contentment
+- The cut-off is an exercise in contentment

 Every year, there is the temptation to want more.
 And, including more families is a good thing!
 We are learning to yield to being content with what the Lord has provided.
-This year, He has brought us a quality harvest of families, and we are trying to both rejoice and rest in that opportunity.
+Each year, He brings us a quality harvest of families, and we are trying to both rejoice and rest in that opportunity.